Adam Harrington (basketball): Oklahoma City Thunder (2014–2015)

 On September 29, 2014, the Oklahoma City Thunder announced that Harrington was named shooting coach.

-Brooklyn Nets (2016–present)
+Brooklyn Nets (2016–2022)

 On July 5, 2016, the Brooklyn Nets announced that Harrington was named assistant coach and director of player development.

+Unrivaled (2025–present)

+On November 15, 2024, Harrington was announced to be one of the six new head coaches of the Unrivaled basketball league.